 If you’re looking for information on how to grow your small business, business strategy describes some important concepts and actions which you should be aware of.
-Here are some tips on cutting through the jargon and getting to the facts.
+Here are some tips to cut through the jargon.

 We view business strategy as a process, not just a goal or an outcome.
 We’ve divided it into three easy to understand steps – pinpointing, planning and performing.
 Let’s now answer, “What is business strategy?”